How Water Can Ruin Your Masonry Chimney | Nexus Chimney Services

 Furthermore, water in a chimney can weaken, rust, or outright destroy metal components that have not been properly treated.
 Lastly, when moisture mixes with creosote in a wood-burning chimney system, it will generate a highly disagreeable odor that can permeate a home and is difficult to remove.
 It is the rain and moisture of summer, not the heat, which causes a spike in chimney odor.

 How to Prevent Water Damage in Your Chimney

 In order to protect your chimney from water damage, it’s important to schedule regular chimney inspection, maintenance, and repair.
 By far the simplest measure you can take to prevent water damage is installing a chimney cap, or rain cover, over the flue.
 A strong, well-designed chimney cap will not only keep water out, but also prevent birds and animals from entering and nesting in the chimney.
 Chimney caps also function as spark arrestors, preventing sparks from landing on the roof or other nearby combustible material.

 A good chimney cap should be constructed of sturdy, durable, corrosion-resistant material that can last a lifetime.
 Chimney caps can be designed to cover a single flue, multiple flues, or the entire chimney top.
 A full-coverage chimney cap usually represents a larger initial investment, but provides the most long-term protection, as it covers the entire chimney crown.
 Finally, chimney cap should be easily removable to facilitate inspection and cleaning.

 Schedule Your Chimney Inspection with Our Apex Chimney Company Today

 If you are in need of chimney inspections, repairs, or maintenance in Apex NC or the surrounding areas, call Nexus Chimney Services today.
 When you schedule with us early, you can beat the rush and enjoy a nice, crackling fire this winter.
-Call us today to schedule your free service estimate.
+Call us today to schedule your service estimate.